SCIENCE EVENT OF THE YEAR

 Award Ceremony of the ESET Science Award 2025

 The announcement of the ESET Science Award laureates is an annual celebration of science in Slovakia.
 The gala event is attended by representatives of the scientific community from Slovakia and abroad, ambassadors, and representatives of state institutions in Slovakia.
 For the third year, the event will take place under the auspices of the Representation of the European Commission in Slovakia.
-The laureates are announced in three categories: Outstanding Scientist in Slovakia, Outstanding Scientist in Slovakia under the age of 35, and Outstanding Academic in Slovakia, and from 2025 include social sciences and humanities in these categories.
+The laureates of the ESET Science Award 2025 were decided by an international jury headed by Nobel Laureate Edvard Moser.
+In the category of Outstanding Scientist in Slovakia, the award went to economist Martin Kahanec.
+The laureate of the category Outstanding Scientist in Slovakia under the age of 35 is the philosopher Daniela Vacek and the Outstanding Academic is the chemist Ľubomír Švorc.
+The Public vote went to neurologist Zuzana Gdovinová.

 ESET4Schools: